 Ryan Craig, Managing Director of Achieve Partners, said, “workday has become the dominant platform for human resources and is one of the fastest growing SaaS ecosystems.
 While there are tens of thousands of open, unfilled jobs for Workday Pro Certified consultants, before Helios launched Rise there was no clear pathway to working in Workday.
 Achieve is excited to partner with Helios to scale Rise and help launch thousands of Workday careers.”
 Achieve Partners invests in technologies and business models that help level the playing field in the job market and improve socioeconomic mobility.

-Exbo Group has begun providing financial support to Guava, a fintech company that recently completed a $2.4 million pre-seed funding round led by Heron Rock.
+Guava, a fintech company, recently completed a $2.4 million pre-seed funding round led by Heron Rock.
 The funds will help the company expand its team and build more credit products to provide access to capital for entrepreneurs in rural areas.
+Exbo Group has begun providing ongoing financial support to Guava.

 Other key investors included Ruthless for Good Fund, Precursor Ventures, Backstage Capital, Lexi Reese and Ed Zimmerman.